Will Compton: Tennessee Titans (first stint)

 On April 2, 2018, Compton signed a one-year contract with the Tennessee Titans.

 New Orleans Saints

 Compton signed with the New Orleans Saints on August 21, 2019.
-He was placed on injured reserve on August 30.
+He was placed on injured reserve nine days later.
 Compton was released from injured reserve with an injury settlement on September 5.

 Oakland Raiders

 On October 30, 2019, Compton was signed by the Oakland Raiders.

 Tennessee Titans (second stint)

 Compton re-signed with the Titans on August 27, 2020.
 He was released on October 26, and re-signed to the practice squad the next day.
-He was elevated to the active roster on November 21 and 28 for the team's weeks 11 and 12 games against the Baltimore Ravens and Indianapolis Colts, and reverted to the practice squad after each game.
-He was promoted to the active roster on December 1, 2020.
+He was elevated to the active roster on November 21 and 28 for the team's Week 11 and 12 games against the Baltimore Ravens and Indianapolis Colts, and reverted to the practice squad after each game.
+He was promoted to the active roster on December 1.

 Las Vegas Raiders

 On December 8, 2021, Compton signed with the practice squad of the Las Vegas Raiders, and was signed to the active roster three days later.

 On January 11, 2022, Compton was cut from the Raiders.

-On November 21, 2022, Compton stated on social media he planned to sign with the practice squad of the Atlanta Falcons, but eight days later he announced that the signing was unable to happen due to some of his affiliation with The Barstool Sportsbook.
+On November 21, 2022, Compton stated on social media he planned to sign with the practice squad of the Atlanta Falcons, but eight days later, Compton announced that the signing was unable to happen due to some of his affiliation with The Barstool Sportsbook.